saeed-anwar/saeed-anwar.github.io/index.md

 ---
 ### News!
-2021/08 --We organize a special issue on [Advanced Machine Learning Methodologies for Underwater Image and Video Processing and Analysis](https://ieeeoes.org/publications/ieee-journal-of-oceanic-engineering/joe-special-issues/) in IEEE Journal of Oceanic Engineering (IEEE-JOE) (SCI, IF: 3.554)
+* 2021/08 --We organize a special issue on [Advanced Machine Learning Methodologies for Underwater Image and Video Processing and Analysis](https://ieeeoes.org/publications/ieee-journal-of-oceanic-engineering/joe-special-issues/) in IEEE Journal of Oceanic Engineering (IEEE-JOE) (SCI, IF: 3.554)
 * A paper hit-on TMM.
 [Apr'21]
 * A paper accepted in TPAMI.
 [Apr'21]
 * One paper accepted in TIP.
 [Apr'21]
 * Two papers accepted in CVPR.
 [Mar'21]
 * One paper accepted in IGARSS as an Oral.
 [Mar'21]
 * A paper accepted in MVA.
 [Feb'21]
-* A paper accepted in Pattern Recognition.
+* Paper accepted in Pattern Recognition.
 [Jan'21]
-* A paper accepted in MVA.
+* An article accepted in MVA.
 [Dec'20]
 * A paper accepted in WACV.
 [Nov'20]
-* A paper accepted in ICONIP as Oral.
+* An Oral paper accepted in ICONIP.
 [Sept'20]
-* A paper accepted in IEEE TPAMI.
+* A paper hit-on in IEEE TPAMI.
 [Aug'20]
 * A paper accepted in Signal Processing: Image Communication.
 [July'20]
-* A Paper Accepted in MICCAI as Oral.
+* An Oral paper Accepted in MICCAI.
 [June'20]
 * [UC-Net](http://openaccess.thecvf.com/content_CVPR_2020/papers/Zhang_UC-Net_Uncertainty_Inspired_RGB-D_Saliency_Detection_via_Conditional_Variational_Autoencoders_CVPR_2020_paper.pdf) nominated for CVPR best-paper award.
 * Three papers accepted in CVPR (NTIRE and PBVS) including One Oral.
 [April'20]
 * A paper accepted in ACM Computing Surveys.
 [Mar'20]